light8227/yo-docs/modding-guides/yokai/btlrule.md

 ---
-title: How to Create a Battle Rule
+title: Creating Battle Rules
 layout: default
 grand_parent: Modding Guides
 parent: Yo-kai and Battles
 ---
-# How to Create a Battle Rule
 > Original guide by @pqr29 on Discord; rewritten and heavily modified by @n123original.
 This guide assumes you already know how to navigate romfs and use CfgBin Editor.
 If not, please read [the starting guide](../gettingstarted.html).

 You will need Kuriimu2, CfgBin Editor and the latest MyTags, all of which you should have set up and be familiar with, by the end of the afformentioned [starting guide](../gettingstarted.html).

-## Create a BattleRule
+# Creating Battle Rules

 * First, we will create a Battle Rule.
 To do this, extract and open `battle_rule_config*.cfg.bin` from `data/res/battle`.
   * The `*` refers to versioning, so instead of just `battle_rule_config.cfg.bin` you might also see ones such as `battle_rule_config_0.03g.cfg.bin`.
 Pick the one with the highest version.